Knifefish (robot): Development

 By December 2012, the Navy had ordered eight Knifefish units, at a total cost of US$20 million.
 In April 2013, General Dynamics completed its critical design review of the Knifefish, and began developing software and hardware for the operational version of the robot.
 The Knifefish was scheduled to begin sea trials in 2015, and to enter into active service in 2017, coinciding with the end of the Navy's Marine Mammal Program.
 Sea acceptance testings were completed off the coast of Massachusetts in 2018.
 On 20 July 2020, the U.S. Department of Defense awarded General Dynamics roughly $13.5 million for ongoing engineering on the Knifefish.

+General Dynamics Mission Systems opened a new UUV manufacturing facility at its Taunton, Massachusetts, facility in August 2021.
+The UUV manufacturing and assembly centre of excellence is dedicated to the Knifefish and Bluefin Robotics UUV range.